A World-Class Breast Surgeon in Oregon

 Learn why Dr. Jewell is the best choice for your breast surgery.Learn More

-A woman with large breasts is forced to live with problems of shoulder, back and neck pain.
-Reduction mammoplasty, also known as breast reduction surgery, improves on your body’s overall image by sculpting your breasts to fit your body’s proportions more naturally.
+Women with overly large breasts are forced to live with physical problems such as shoulder, back, and neck pain.
+Reduction mammoplasty, also known as breast reduction surgery, can improve your overall body image by sculpting your breasts to fit your body’s proportions more naturally.
 Large heavy breasts can interfere with normal physical activities and cause musculoskeletal pain, poor posture, headaches, breast pain and skin irritations.
 There is also difficulty in dressing and wearing fashions, which seem designed for the slender, small figured woman.
-Breast reduction is an effective procedure to reduce the size of your breast with dramatically pleasing results.
+Dr. Mark Jewell offers breast reduction surgery in Eugene, Oregon, as an effective way to reduce breast size with dramatically pleasing results.

 How is breast reduction performed?

 Breast reduction is a surgical process to reduce the size of your breasts in order to improve problems that you have from their large size.
 This involves the reduction of the amount of breast tissue, the skin of the breast, and repositioning of the nipple/areola complex upward onto the repositioned breast mound.